 Brian A Jackson/Shutterstock

-The average salary in a busy market like New York or Los Angeles, for example, is $43,000 and $39,000, respectively; in a smaller location like Hartford, Connecticut, that number falls to $37,000.
+The average audiobook narrator's salary in a busy market like New York or Los Angeles is $43,000 and $39,000, respectively; in a smaller location like Hartford, Connecticut, that number falls to $37,000.

-Mostly, though, a working audiobook narrator makes money on a per-project basis.
+Most working audiobook narrators make money on a per-project basis.
 Here are the most common pay rates:

 - Royalty share: Audiobook narrators can receive a royalty share, which translates to about two dollars per sale, or a quarter of the overall profits the title makes.

 - Union rates: Audiobook narrators who are members of SAG-AFTRA usually receive hourly rates as set by the union.
-If you just joined, expect a rate of $139.25 an hour; union narrators with a bit more years under their belt earn around $168.25 an hour.
+If you just joined the union, expect a rate of $139.25 an hour; union audiobook narrators with more years under their belt earn around $168.25 an hour.

 For inspiration and insight, here are six standout audiobook narrators who have honed their storytelling craft to perfection, exude emotional depth and versatility, and consistently deliver enthralling and delightful listening experiences.